fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-43. ### What would be the common mistake of function being called every time the component renders?
+43. ### What are Validations and custom validations?

+Validations are used to make sure input is of the kind function wanted.
+Custom validators are custom made valiators.

    **[⬆ Back to Top](#table-of-contents)**